Carol Starks

 Carol Starks is a British actress.

 She studied at the Central School of Speech and Drama, and landed her first role with the National Theatre in Sweeney Todd.
-She later found wider audiences through her ongoing role in the soap opera Family Affairs, playing nurse Tanya Woods from 2003 to 2005.
-Other appearances include the BBC film Dustbin Baby, the 1992 TV serial The Guilty, in which she co-starred with Michael Kitchen, the Masterpiece Theatre film Reckless, The Sequel, ITV's - The Bill and TV film Red Cap.

-Amy Wakes in Casualty series 19 episode 25.
-She also appeared as Jane Folley in the episode Deadly Slumber (series 7, episode 1) of the ITV series Inspector Morse.
+She later found wider audiences through her recurring role in the soap opera Family Affairs, playing nurse Tanya Woods from 2003 to 2005.
+Other appearances include the BBC film Dustbin Baby, the 1992 TV serial The Guilty, in which she co-starred with Michael Kitchen, the Masterpiece Theatre film Reckless: The Sequel, ITV's The Bill and TV film Red Cap.
+She also played Amy Wakes in Casualty (series 19, episode 25) and Jane Folley in the episode "Deadly Slumber" (series 7, episode 1) of the ITV series Inspector Morse.